OCR-D/ocrd-website/site/en/workflows.md

 In this processing step, a scanned colored /gray scale document image is taken as input and a black and white binarized image is produced.
 This step should separate the background from the foreground.

+**Note:** Binarization tools usually provide a threshold parameter which allows you to increase or decrease the weight of the foreground.
+This is optional and can be especially usefull for images which have not been enhanced.

 <table class="before-after">
   <tbody>
     <tr>